phombal/voicebun/GOOGLE_AUTH_SETUP.md

 ## Troubleshooting

+- **Error: "redirect_uri_mismatch"**:
-- **Error: "redirect_uri_mismatch"**: Make sure the redirect URI in Google Cloud Console matches exactly
+  - Check that redirect URIs in Google Cloud Console match exactly
+  - Ensure Supabase redirect URLs are configured properly
+  - Verify the Supabase URL format: `https://[your-project].supabase.co/auth/v1/callback`

+- **Error: "invalid_client"**:
-- **Error: "invalid_client"**: Check that your Client ID and Secret are correctly set in Supabase
+  - Check that your Client ID and Secret are correctly set in Supabase
+  - Verify the credentials match what's in Google Cloud Console

+- **Error: "access_denied"**:
-- **Error: "access_denied"**: The user cancelled the OAuth flow or your app needs verification
+  - The user cancelled the OAuth flow
+  - Your app may need verification in Google Cloud Console

+- **Redirected back to login page**:
+  - Check browser console for authentication errors
+  - Verify Supabase Site URL is set correctly
+  - Ensure cookies are enabled in browser

 ## Features Added